An error bound for the slender body approximation of a thin, rigid fiber sedimenting in Stokes flow: Introduction

 On the computational side, there has been much recent interest in numerical simulations of rigid particle sedimentation \cite{guazzelli2006sedimentation, guazzelli2011fluctuations}, and various tools have been developed to facilitate these simulations \cite{corona2017integral, jung2006periodic, mitchell2015sedimentation}. \\

 For a thin rigid body, a commonly-used tool for simplifying simulations is slender body theory, which exploits the thin geometry of the body by approximating the filament as a one-dimensional force density distributed along the fiber centerline.
 Slender body theory is a popular method for modeling sedimentation of thin fibers, both rigid \cite{ butler2002dynamic, park2010cloud, saintillan2005smooth, shin2009structure} and semi-flexible \cite{li2013sedimentation,manikantan2014instability}.
-Here we will specifically consider the slender body theory established by Keller and Rubinow \cite{keller1976slender} and further developed in \cite{gotz2000interactions, johnson1980improved, tornberg2004simulating}. \\
+Here we will specifically consider the slender body theory established by Keller and Rubinow \cite{keller1976slender} and further developed in \cite{gotz2000interactions, johnson1980improved, tornberg2004simulating}.
+This slender body theory is derived by integrating the fundamental solution to the Stokes equations (the Stokeslet) and higher order corrections along the fiber centerline, yielding an expression valid only away from the fiber centerline.
+A limiting expression valid on the centerline itself \eqref{SBT_expr} is then obtained via a matched asymptotic expansion.\\

 Let $\X : \T\equiv \R / \Z \to \R^3$ denote the coordinates of the slender body centerline, parameterized by arclength $s$ and defined more precisely in Section \ref{geometry}.
-Given a line force density $\bm{f}^{\rm s}(s)$, $s\in \T$, the slender body approximation yields a direct expression approximating the velocity of the fiber, given by \cite{shelley2000stokesian}:
+Given a line force density $\bm{f}(s)$, $s\in \T$, the slender body approximation yields a direct expression approximating the velocity of the fiber, given by \cite{shelley2000stokesian}:

 Here $\be_t(s)$ is the unit tangent vector to $\X(s)$ and $\bm{R}_0(s,s') = \X(s) - \X(s')$.
 The slender body approximation generally allows for bending and flexing of the filament along its centerline and requires specifying the one-dimensional force density over the length of the fiber centerline.
 If the fiber is constrained to be fully rigid, only the total force $\bm{F}$ and torque $\bm{T}$ must be specified, where